 Local Area Network RJ 45 connector

-Create the lights circuit by connecting all the lights in parallel as shown on the wiring diagram above.
+Create each of the dual lights circuits by connecting all the lights in parallel as shown on the wiring diagram above.

 Connect the Device N terminal to the Neutral line.

-Mount a circuit breaker for the lights circuit.
-Choose the circuit breaker rated current according to the connected lights power.
+Mount a circuit breaker for the first lights circuit.
+Choose the circuit breaker with a current rating corresponding to the connected lights power.

-Connect the circuit breaker input terminal to the Live line and the Device I terminal to the circuit breaker output terminal.
+Connect the circuit breaker input terminal to the Live line and the Device I1 terminal to the circuit breaker output terminal.

-Mount another circuit breaker for the Device power supply and the controlling circuit, and connect its input terminal to the Live line.
+Mount a circuit breaker for the Device power supply and the controlling circuit, and connect its input terminal to the Live line.

 Connect the Device L terminal to the output terminal of the circuit breaker for the Device power supply.

-Create the controlling circuit by connecting in parallel all the buttons you want to use to turn on and off the lights of the corresponding light circuit as shown on the wiring diagram above.
+Create each controlling circuit by connecting in parallel all the buttons you want to use to turn on and off the lights of the corresponding light circuit as shown on the wiring diagram above.

 Plug a LAN cable to the Device RJ 45 connector, if you want to control the Device over an Ethernet network.